paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-071-computation-of-retired-pay.md

   (C) the court order or other documents served with the court order identify the member concerned and include, if possible, the social security number of such member; and

-  (D) the court order or other documents served with the court order certify that the rights of the member under the Servicemembers Civil Relief Act (50 U.S.C.
-App.
-501 et seq.) were observed; and
+  (D) the court order or other documents served with the court order certify that the rights of the member under the Servicemembers Civil Relief Act ([50 U.S.C.
+3901](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title50-section3901&num=0&edition=prelim) et seq.) were observed; and

 (2) a court order is regular on its face if the order—